 We also ask the foster family to treat the foster pet like any other member of the family.
 Get to know their personality and share what’s special about your foster pet with our rescue to help us tell his/her story on our website and social media.

 You will meet with prospective pet parents and will be a heavy opinion on the final decision about the home that will be best for your foster pet.

 What if I want to adopt my foster dog or cat?

 If you decide the foster is a good match for your family, you are eligible to adopt the pet.
-You will be required to pay an adoption donation fee.
+You will be required to pay the adoption donation fee.

 What if my foster dog or cat is not a fit?

-Furry Friends will follow up with you during the first few weeks of fostering to ensure that the foster pet is a good fit for your family and will find a new foster home for any pet that is not a match for you.
+Furry Friends will follow up with you during the first few weeks of fostering to ensure that the foster animal is a good fit for your family and will find a new foster home for any animal that is not a match for you.